Mvalentino92/Julia_Modules/README.md

+## Optimization and Metaheuristics
+*Some of the classic metaheuristics for real valued functions, and personal attempts at implementating such algorithms.

+**Particle Swarm:** Implemented the basic PSO algorithms, with features such as:
+<br> Velocity Clampming, Inertia Weight (Decay potential for both), Constraint Coefficident, Swarm Convergence Testing, and lbest variant using a ring topology.

 ## Algorithms Book
 Reading *Artificial Intelligence A Systems Approach* by M Tim Jones
 <br>Writing out some of the algorithms myself as I go along for practice.
 Might throw some random Julia files in here too, that arent insprired or from the book, hence the name "Julia_Stuff"